ostinelli/syn/README.md

 ### Conflict resolution
 After a net split, when nodes reconnect, Syn will merge the data from all the nodes in the cluster.

 If the same Key was used to register a process on different nodes during a net split, then there will be a conflict.
-By default, Syn will kill the processes of the node the conflict is being resolved on.
-By default, the killing of the unwanted process happens by sending a `kill` signal with `exit(Pid, kill)`.
+By default, Syn will discard the processes running on the node the conflict is being resolved on, and will kill it by sending a `kill` signal with `exit(Pid, kill)`.

-If this is not desired, you can change the `netsplit_conflicting_mode` to send a message to the discarded process, so that you can trigger any actions on that process (such as a graceful shutdown).
+If this is not desired, you can change the option `netsplit_conflicting_mode` to instruct Syn to send a message to the discarded process, so that you can trigger any actions on that process (such as a graceful shutdown).

 To do so, you can use the `syn:options/1` method.